 In 1493, Pope Alexander VI had a problem.
 Both Spain and Portugal felt they had claim over South America – ignoring that people had been living on the continent for centuries already - and it was up to the Pope to sort it out.
 Spain believed South America “belonged” to them because Christopher Columbus had “discovered” the Americas.
 For its part, Portugal believed they already held claim anyway thanks to previous papal bulls of the 15th century that said Portugal held claim to any and all undiscovered lands west of a certain longitude.
 To solve the dilemma, Pope Alexander VI issued the bull Inter Caetera declaring that Spain would own all the new lands west of a line established approximately 300 miles from the Cape Verde Islands.
 East of that was Portugal’s.
 Portugal didn’t like the decision, so the two countries decided to ratify the issue with the Treaty of Tordesillas, which essentially meant Brazil would go to Portugal while the rest of South America would go to Spain, which explains the language and cultural split.

 2. Independence from Spain and Portugal - 1810–1825

-While Napoleon was invading Spain, demanding Spain’s full attention, most of the countries across Latin America seized upon the distraction to gain their own independence.
+While Napoleon was invading Spain, demanding Spain’s full attention, most of the countries across South America and Central America seized upon the distraction to gain their own independence.
 From 1810 to 1825, Mexico, Central America and all of South America, save for the Portuguese-ruled Brazil, had gained their freedom from European rule.
 In the meantime, the Constitutionalist Revolution erupted in Portugal, which opened the door for Brazil to fight for its own path to independence.
 The last Portuguese soldiers left Brazil in 1824 and the peace treaty recognizing Brazil's independence was signed by Brazil and Portugal that fall.

 3. The Completion of the Panama Canal - 1914